-Map and atlas resources in the Holland and Terrell Libraries consist of atlases, map collections, miscellaneous maps in the vertical file, and gazetteers.
-Most but not all of the map/atlas resources in the Holland and Terrell Libraries are entered in the WSU Libraries' catalog, Search It.
-Questions about the Holland and Terrell Libraries map/atlas collection should be directed to Marilyn Von Seggern.
+Map and atlas resources in the Holland and Terrell Libraries consist of atlases, map collections, and gazetteers.
+Most, but not all, of the map/atlas resources in the Holland and Terrell Libraries are entered in Search It, the WSU Libraries' catalog.

 Search It, WSU Libraries' catalog

 Catalog of Government Publications (CGP), is an index of U.S. federal government publications